-If you are ever in Winterset, whether it’s to see the famous covered bridges, John Wayne’s Birthplace or the Fons & Porter quilt shop, bring your knitting and stop by for a cup of coffee.
+If you are ever in Winterset, whether it’s to see the the Iowa Quilt Museum, the famous covered bridges, John Wayne’s Birthplace or the Piece Works Quilt Shop, bring your knitting and stop by for a cup of coffee.
 We’d love to have you!

 HFC is honored to be Vogue Knitting’s LYS in the Winter 2014/2015 issue!
 We have copies on hand.